Friday, November 13, 2009

 Me: Oooh.
 Let’s get these!
 They’re so pretty!

-(Needless to say I won that argument)
+(Needless to say, I won that argument.)

-And I've also got Erik.
+And I’ve got Erik.